are the deadlines to apply for Aid?

 When will I know if I have received the grant?

 The liaison officers at the institutions at which you apply will notify you that your application has been accepted or rejected.
 La Salle’s liaison officer will also forward to you any decision that they receive.
-If you are admitted by an institution, but have had no response to your application by April 1st, contact the Student Financial Services Office.
+If you are admitted by an institution, but have had no response to your application by April 1st, contact the Financial Aid Office.
 The liaison officer will inquire about the status of your application.

 How will I know how much the grant covers?

 The notification of your acceptance specifies your scholarship's value as well as the institution's charges for tuition and fees, room and board, and any limits on the duration of the scholarship.
 Be sure you understand any other charges for which you may be responsible, as well as any requirements you must meet in order to maintain your scholarship through graduation.